 Report 2: Tuition, Admission and Attrition

-Includes annual resident and non-resident tuition, general fees and other fixed costs associated with instruments, textbooks and health services.
-Also provides information on admissions policies of dental schools in the US and Canada; the number of applications; academic qualifications of first-year students; criteria employed in the admissions process; advanced placement and number of international dental school graduates; distribution of first-year students according to citizenship; and information on students withdrawing from dental school.
+Includes school-level and national data (both single-year and trend) on resident and non-resident tuition, general fees and other fixed costs associated with instruments, textbooks, and health services.
+Also provides data on admissions policies of dental schools in the U.S. and Canada, number of applications, academic qualifications of first-year students, criteria employed in the admissions process, advanced placement and number of international dental school graduates, distribution of first-year students according to citizenship, and student attrition and withdrawal information.

 Report 3: Finances

-Provides financial information from the previous fiscal year from accredited United States dental schools.
+Provides financial information from the previous fiscal year from accredited U.S. dental schools.
 Revenue and expenditures are presented by individual category and in total.
 Includes ratios of revenue and expenditures per student and comparisons between public and private schools.
+Trend data is provided for select revenue and expense categories.
+School-level data is presented anonymously.

 Report 4: Curriculum

-The curriculum survey was updated in 2014-15 to provide dental schools with an internal benchmarking tool that monitors compliance to the CODA Standards and prepares programs for future site visits.
-The revised report features national level data divided into the following sections:
+The curriculum survey was updated in the 2014-15 school year to provide dental schools with an internal benchmarking tool that monitors compliance to CODA standards and prepares programs for future site visits.
+The survey is currently conducted every other year.
+The revised report features national-level survey year data divided into the following sections:

-- Evaluation methods used to generate evidence of compliance with the CODA Standards on the learning environment;
+- Evaluation methods used to generate evidence of compliance with CODA Standards on the learning environment

-The previous version of the curriculum report, last published for 2010-11, summarized clock hours of instruction in biomedical sciences; dental/clinical sciences; and behavioral, social, information, and research sciences in United States dental schools by curriculum type and major teaching area.
+The previous version of the curriculum report, last published for 2010-11, summarized clock hours of instruction in biomedical sciences; dental/clinical sciences; and behavioral, social, information, and research sciences in U.S. dental schools by curriculum type and major teaching area.